Skip to main content

 break;

-Of course, when the application is first started up, it only returns the genesis block:
+When the application first starts, it only returns the genesis block:

 {